A-08962

 Statutory Text

-The use of generative artificial intelligence or automated employment decision-making tools shall not diminish (i) the existing rights of employees pursuant to an existing collective bargaining agreement; or (ii) the existing representational relationships among employee organizations or the bargaining relationships between the employer and an employee organization.
+2. (a) The use of generative artificial intelligence or automated employment decision-making tools shall not diminish (i) the existing rights of employees pursuant to an existing collective bargaining agreement; or (ii) the existing representational relationships among employee organizations or the bargaining relationships between the employer and an employee organization. (b) The use of generative artificial intelligence systems shall not result in: (i) discharge, displacement or loss of position, including partial displacement such as a reduction in the hours of non-overtime work, wages, or employment benefits, or result in the impairment of existing collective bargaining agreements; or (ii) transfer of existing duties and functions previously performed by employees or workers.

 Plain Language

-Employers of professional journalists and newscasters must establish safeguards to protect journalistic sources and confidential materials from being accessed by any AI technology.
-This covers materials gathered through location tracking, surveillance, or any other means.
-The obligation is framed broadly — it applies to 'any artificial intelligence technology' that could access confidential source information, not just generative AI.
-This amends New York's existing journalist shield law (Civil Rights Law § 79-h) to add an AI-specific source protection requirement.
-The bill does not specify what 'safeguards' must entail, leaving significant discretion to employers.
+Employers of professional journalists and newscasters must establish safeguards to prevent AI technology from accessing journalistic sources and confidential materials — including materials gathered through location tracking, surveillance, or other means.
+This amends the Civil Rights Law's existing journalist shield law (§ 79-h) to add an AI-specific protection layer.
+The obligation is on employers to implement protective measures, not merely to refrain from disclosing.
+The bill does not specify what safeguards are sufficient, leaving considerable discretion and compliance ambiguity.

 Statutory Text